YJDoc2/Rust-NN/Readme.md

 This project is contributed by : Yashodhan Joshi , Vatsal Soni, Yatharth Vyas & Tejas Ghone.
 Neural networks currently provide the best solutions to many problems in image recognition, speech recognition, and natural language processing etc. Here is an example of our effort of implementing the traditional Neural Network of Recognizing handwritten digits in Rust Programming Language.
+You can read more about it from [here](http://neuralnetworksanddeeplearning.com/index.html)

 ## About the Neural Net